Skip to main content

 After you buy a product that has a warranty

-• Read and save a copy of the warranty.
+- Save a copy of the warranty.
 If you shop online, print or download a copy for your records.
-Understand exactly what protection the warranty gives you.

-• Save your product receipt with the warranty.
-You may need it to prove the date you bought the product, or that you’re the original product owner.
+- Save your product receipt with the warranty.
+The receipt proves the date you bought the product and that you're the original product owner.

 Spoken Warranties

-If a salesperson makes a spoken promise, like saying the company will give you free repairs, get it in writing.
-If you don’t, you may not be able to get the service that was promised.
+If a salesperson makes a spoken promise, like saying the company will give you free repairs, get the promise in writing.
+A business might later refuse to perform a service if the promise isn't in writing.

 Implied Warranties

-• A "warranty of merchantability" means that the seller promises that a product will do what it’s supposed to do.
+- A "warranty of merchantability" means the seller promises that a product will do what it’s supposed to do.
 For example, a car will run and a toaster will toast.

-• A "warranty of fitness for a particular purpose" applies when you buy a product based on a seller's advice that it’s suitable for a particular use.
-For example, if a seller says a certain sleeping bag is good for zero-degree weather, it is giving an implied warranty to buyers that the sleeping bag will be suitable for zero degrees.
+- A "warranty of fitness for a particular purpose" applies to the product you buy based on a seller's advice that it’s right for a particular job.
+For example, if a seller says a certain sleeping bag is good for zero-degree weather, the seller is giving an implied warranty that the sleeping bag will be suitable for sleeping in zero degrees.

-If your purchase doesn’t come with a written warranty, it’s still covered by implied warranties.
-That’s true unless the seller gives a written notice that there’s no warranty, or the product is marked "as is," where state law allows that.
+Implied warranties cover products even when there isn't a written warranty, unless the seller gives a written notice that there’s no warranty, or marks the product "as is," if your state law allows that.

 Service Contracts Aren’t Warranties

-When you buy a car, home, or major appliance, a seller may offer you an extended warranty or service contract.
+When you buy a car, home, or major appliance, a seller may offer an extended warranty or service contract.
 An extended warranty or service contract costs extra and is sold separately from a product.
-It’s not the same as a warranty, which is included in the price of a product.
+It’s different from the warranty that may automatically come with a product.

 Extended warranties and service contracts cover repairs and/or maintenance for a set amount of time, but your warranty may cover the same repairs for the same time.
-Read more about extended warranties and service contracts and what to consider before you buy one.
+Read more about extended warranties and service contracts before you buy one.

 Resolving Problems With Products